 Cleaning the pump parts

 To clean the pump parts, I would fill the zip lock bag with warm water and a squirt of dish soap, then zip it back up.
-Give it a shake, and let it soak for a little bit, or until I am ready to thoroughly clean everything.
+Give it a shake, and let it soak for a little bit, or until I was ready to thoroughly clean everything.

 Which brings me to…..